 Megan Rogerson, Doctor of Osteopathy, likes nothing more than doing a cross fit workout, possibly fitting in another workout if bored each day.
 She loves horse riding, and has recently got into a good habit of regularly stretching.
-This blog is about Vitamin D, a hot topic especially in the news wrt Covid-19.
+This blog is about Vitamin D, a hot topic especially in the news with Covid-19.

 Due to the fact we live in England and the sun, even in the summer is limited, it makes it somewhat hard for the average Brit to get enough vitamin D. I spoke in my last blog about the benefits of supplements, but I thought I would go a little deeper into vitamin D. The reason being, if you are deficient in vitamin D it can lead to the misdiagnosis of things such as:

 Well, you can get it from food sources such as oily fish, dairy products and eggs.
 Vegan sources are mushrooms, soy milk and almond milk, orange juice and tofu.
-Your best source of this vitamin is of course sunlight during the summer months, but between October and April the sun is not strong enough for us to get the vitamin so we will need to supplement, which we will talk about that later.
+Your best source of this vitamin is of course sunlight during the summer months.
+However between October and April the sun is not strong enough for us to get the vitamin so we will need to supplement.

 Between the months of April and September it is advised to go outside between 11am – 3pm with no sunscreen with at least 25% of your skin on show.
 Now you’re probably thinking I don’t want to burn!
 Yes, you’re right it is important you don’t burn.
 To do this safely, if you know that it takes roughly 30 mins for your skin to turn pink then you only need to be outside unprotected for 15 minutes to get the vitamin D your body needs.
-This will be different for everyone, if you know it would take a lot less time for your skin to turn pink for example 10 minutes, then only stay out there for 5 minutes before putting some sunscreen on or going in the shade.
+This will be different for everyone.
+If you know it would take a lot less time for your skin to turn pink for example 10 minutes, then only stay out there for 5 minutes before putting some sunscreen on or going in the shade.

-On a final note, vitamin D deficiency is linked to pain modulation issues, so anyone who has pain, chronic pain, inflammation, could well do with supplementing with vitamin D.
+On a final note, vitamin D deficiency is linked to pain modulation issues.
+So anyone who has pain, chronic pain, inflammation, could well do with supplementing with vitamin D.